-So, what is cost-plus pricing and how do businesses use it?
+So, what is cost-plus pricing, and how do businesses use it?

 What is cost-plus pricing?

 This pricing method looks solely at the unit cost and ignores the prices set by competitors.
-For this reason, it's often not the best fit for many businesses because it doesn't take external factors, like competitors, into account.
+For this reason, it's not always the best fit for many businesses because it doesn't take external factors, like competitors, into account.

 Cost-Plus Pricing Strategy